Look Back (manga): Plot

-On January 10, 2016, a man accusing Tohoku of plagiarizing his work commits mass murder there with a pickaxe, with Kyomoto being one of the casualties.
-Devastated, Fujino puts Shark Kick on hiatus and returns home to attend the funeral, eventually entering Kyomoto's house alone.
+On January 10, 2016, a man who accused Tohoku of plagiarizing his work commits mass murder there with a pickaxe, with Kyomoto being one of the casualties.
+Devastated after receiving the news, Fujino puts Shark Kick on hiatus and returns home to attend the funeral, eventually entering Kyomoto's house alone.
 Convincing herself that she had indirectly led Kyomoto to her death by inspiring her to pursue an art career, Fujino deems her art to have no value and tears up the mocking yonkoma she drew years ago.
-A scrap slips under Kyomoto's door, and seemingly time travels to the day when the two met.
+A scrap slips under Kyomoto's door, and seemingly, time travels to the day when the two met.

 This time, Kyomoto is too alarmed by the scrap to exit her room, preventing her from meeting Fujino.
 Despite this, she still develops an interest in an art career and attends Tohoku.
-When the killer arrives, however, everyone is saved by this reality's Fujino, who continued to pursue athletics and physically incapacitates the man before he can hurt Kyomoto.
-As Fujino is loaded into an ambulance for injuries, the two meet similar to the way they originally did.
+When the killer arrives, however, this reality's Fujino, who had continued to pursue athletics, physically incapacitates the man before he can hurt Kyomoto.
+As Fujino is loaded into an ambulance for injuries, the two meet similarly to the way they originally did.
 Returning home, Kyomoto draws a yonkoma, titled "Look Back", of Fujino saving her in Fujino's childhood style.
 A gust of wind blows the strip out of the room and into the view of Fujino back in the original timeline.
-Shocked by the strip, Fujino enters Kyomoto's room, finding multiple tankōbon and merchandise of Shark Kick, as well as Kyomoto supporting it in reader surveys, showing that in spite of their separate paths, Kyomoto never stopped looking up to her.
+Shocked by the strip, Fujino enters Kyomoto's room, finding multiple tankōbon and merchandise of Shark Kick, as well as Kyomoto supporting it in reader surveys, showing that despite their separate paths, Kyomoto never stopped looking up to her.

 Still despairing over her life choices, Fujino complains that she hates drawing, only for Kyomoto's voice to ask, "Then, why do you draw, Fujino?", causing Fujino to remember all the times her manga made Kyomoto happy.
-Fujino decides to return and continue drawing manga, taping Kyomoto's yonkoma above her workstation.
+Finally coming to terms with Kyomoto's death, Fujino decides to return and continue drawing manga, taping Kyomoto's yonkoma above her workstation.